 Architect: TIMA Zoltán

-The six buildings, built in the first phase of the development, represent three different types of layout but they present a strong architectural unity.
-Vehicle traffic has been kept out of the plot; this and the establishment of large, continuous green areas has resulted in a high quality, livable residential neighbourhood.
+The six buildings, built in the first phase of the development, represent three different types of layouts but present a solid architectural unity.
+Vehicle traffic has been kept out of the plot; this and the establishment of large, continuous green areas have resulted in a high-quality, livable residential neighborhood.

 The almost 14 hectare area, situated north of Budaörsi Road, between Rupphegyi Road and Felsőhatár Road (the city limits between Budapest and Budaörs), had been formerly occupied by greenhouses of the Sasad Horticultural Company.
 The terrain rises about 10 to 12 metres towards the north from Budaörsi Road.
 The sloping of the terrain was partly reduced during an earlier land use by creating a two to three meter deep cutting along Felsőhatár Road.
 During the construction of the residential estate, the original terrain has been almost completely restored, eliminating the significant difference in level along Felsőhatár Road at the same time.